-Prior to a disaster create a family emergency plan that includes your pet.
-Ready.gov includes information on Caring for Animals.
+Prior to a disaster create a family emergency plan that includes your pet(s).
+It is very important to:

 Similar to children and adults, disaster-related stress may change a pet’s behavior.
 Normally quiet and friendly pets may become aggressive or defensive.
 Watch your animals closely, and be cautious around other animals – even pets you know.
 If you evacuate, take your pets with you!